Future Progressive Tense in English Grammar

 will …’ll they’ll

-In written English, we usually use contractions after pronouns, but not after nouns.
+In written English, we can only use the contraction …’ll (not) after pronouns, but not after nouns.

 Example: